Transportation in the Philippines: Expressways

 The Philippines has numerous expressways and most of them are located in the main island of the country, Luzon.
 The first expressway systems in the country are the North Luzon Expressway formerly known as North Diversion Road and the South Luzon Expressway, formerly known as South Super Highway.
 Both were built in the 1970s, during the presidency of Ferdinand Marcos.

 The North Luzon Expressway (NLEX) is a 4 to 8-lane limited-access toll expressway that connects Metro Manila to the provinces of the Central Luzon region.
 The expressway begins in Quezon City at a cloverleaf interchange with EDSA.
 It then passes through various cities and municipalities in the provinces of Bulacan and Pampanga.
 The expressway ends at Mabalacat and merges with the MacArthur Highway, which continues northward into the rest of Central and Northern Luzon.

 The South Luzon Expressway (SLEX) is another important expressway in the country, it serves the southern part of Luzon.
 The expressway is a network of two expressways that connects Metro Manila to the provinces of Calabarzon in the southern part of Luzon.
 It starts at the Paco District of Manila then passes through Manila, Makati, Pasay, Parañaque, Taguig and Muntinlupa in Metro Manila; San Pedro, Biñan in Laguna; Carmona in Cavite, then transverses again to Biñan, Santa Rosa, Cabuyao and Calamba in the province of Laguna and ends in Santo Tomas, Batangas.

 The Subic–Clark–Tarlac Expressway is another expressway that serves the region of Central Luzon, the expressway is linked to the North Luzon Expressway through the Mabalacat Interchange.
 Its southern terminus is at the Subic Bay Freeport Zone in Zambales, it passes through the Clark Freeport Zone and its northern terminus is at Brgy.
 Amucao in Tarlac City.
 Construction on the expressway began in April 2005, and opened to the public three years later.

+The Manila–Cavite Expressway (CAVITEX), a 14-km expressway that runs from Parañaque to Kawit, Cavite, also passes through Las Pinas and Bacoor.

+The Southern Tagalog Arterial Road (STAR), a 41-kilometer expressway that runs through the province of Batangas, connecting Santo Tomas to Batangas City.

-The Cavite Laguna Expressway is an expressway that connects Cavite, Laguna, NCR.
-As of July 2021 it is partially opened for the Tagaytay to Silang route.
-It will also be connected in Cavitex.
+The Cavite–Laguna Expressway (CALAX) is an expressway that connects Cavite, Laguna and Metro Manila.
+As of 2023, it connects Silang and Biñan, with construction ongoing for the remainder.

 The Philippine government and other private sectors are building more plans and proposals to build new expressways through public–private partnership.

-Road transport
+Road transportation

 As of May 2022, there are over 5.8 million registered motor vehicles in the country, with motorcycles and tricycles accounting for 60 percent of all registered motor vehicles, followed by utility vehicles at 18 percent, cars and SUVs at 16 percent, and trucks at 3 percent.